-Pro tip: Sometimes I want to add extra flavor when I cook frozen BUBBA burgers in the air fryer so I season it with salt, garlic powder, or your favorite burger seasoning.
+Pro tip: Sometimes, I want to add extra flavor when I cook frozen BUBBA burgers in the air fryer, so I season them with salt, garlic powder, or your favorite burger seasoning.

 You can also grill your frozen burgers.
 Here’s how: